Pictures just don’t do Black’s Beach San Diego justice. The dramatic Torrey Pines cliffs and Pacific Ocean waves are nothing short of breathtaking.

 You’ll find free parking in the large dirt parking lot at Torrey Pines Gliderport, in addition to likely seeing colorful hang gliders sailing across the blue sky from here to La Jolla Shores Beach and up past Torrey Pines State Reserve.

 Easier, safer, and less strenuous routes also lead to Black’s Beach at low tides.
 Given the reality of timing tides, the least challenging paths are often out of reach during high tides.
 Top options include:

-- Walk on the sand from the parking lot at Torrey Pines State Natural Reserve.
+- Walk on the sand from the Torrey Pines State Natural Reserve parking lot.
 This beach trail extends two miles but may be blocked during high tide.

 - Head to the mesa at Torrey Pines State Natural Reserve.
-You’ll find clearly-marked trails, which lead all the way down to the beach.
+You’ll find clearly-marked trails, leading all the way down to the beach.

 - Start at La Jolla Shores Beach, and walk north on the sand past Scripps Pier.
 Again, this may be unavailable during higher tides.
 When accessible, it involves a long walk of three miles.

 Use a tide chart to help gauge the likelihood of walking to Black’s Beach on the sand.

 6. Access by road is available to a select few people.

 While most visitors walk to Black’s Beach, access is technically available by an access route near La Jolla Farms Road and Blackgold Road.